all-win-solutions/mongo-validations-generator/README.md

 The following BSON types are currently supported by the schema generator:

-The following BSON types are currently supported by the schema generator:

 | Python Type                    | BSON Type  | Notes                                                         |
 | ------------------------------ | ---------- | ------------------------------------------------------------- |
 | `str`                          | `"string"` |                                                               |